Cuis-Smalltalk/Learning-Cuis/SamplePackage1.md

 Now I just select the package name, fill in the package comment, and click the 'save' button.

-You can change the pathname to be the path to your Cuis-Smalltalk-IA-EN-Dictionary, or just take the default, copy the saved packag into your repository, and reload from the file list.
+You can change the pathname to be the path to your Cuis-Smalltalk-IA-EN-Dictionary, or just take the default, copy the saved package into your repository, and reload from the file list.

 ![Cuis Window](SamplePkg/IADict13.png)

-IN any case, now is a good time to open a File List Browser to check that the package was created.
+Now is a good time to open a File List Browser to check that the package was created.

 ![Cuis Window](SamplePkg/IADict14.png)